So um, you guys. Embarrassing story time.

 Think of it like this: de Bruijn sequences are cyclic, with the sequences having order n.
 This means that their subsequences will be cyclic as well.
 Because of this, there will only ever be one possible occurrence of substrings of length n for every de Bruijn sequence.
 For n = 3 and k = 2 where our alphabet A = {0, 1}, we’ll always find the substrings 000 and 111 exactly once in our sequence.

-Let’s say we have an 8-bit integer with decimal value 40.
-That’s 00101000 in binary.
-If we do our bit AND trick, we get 00101000 & 11011000 == 00001000 (decimal value 8 in binary).
-Now, if we multiply this by the de Bruijn constant 00011101 (decimal value 29 in binary), we get 8 * 29 == 232 (11101000).
+Let’s say we have an 8-bit integer with decimal value 8.
+That’s 00001000 in binary.
+We don’t need to do the bit AND trick here because this already happens to only contain one 1-bit, but for the sake of completeness let’s do it anyway: 00001000 & 11111000 == 00001000.
+Now, if we multiply this by the de Bruijn constant 00011101 (decimal value 29 in binary), we get 00001000 * 00011101 == 11101000.

+And voila!
 No more need to loop through mod 2 to the power of some increasing index!
 We’ve sort of frontloaded the cyclic nature of binary representation with this approach, which I think is beautiful.

 Obviously this can’t easily be done with Python because ints are not fixed-size in Python (and they’re also huge so like good luck with that lookup table even if you do manage somehow).
 If you feel like looking at the concept of a plan of this algorithm though, feeling free to try this out.